codingWithAndy/codingWithAndy/README.md

 ## 👋 Hi, I'm Andy Gray

-I'm a Lecturer in Computing and Co-Programme Lead for Computing at Bath Spa University.
+I'm a Senior Lecturer in Computing and Co-Programme Lead for Computing at Bath Spa University.
 My work bridges teaching and research, with a focus on artificial intelligence and machine learning. bathspa.ac.uk

 ### 🔬 Research Interests